A Highly Speculative Chronology of William Shakespeare’s Life & Times

 1578 Struggling with heavy debts, John Shakespeare mortgages his property.
 Due to the family’s financial problems, 14-year-old William is forced to leave school after only nine years of formal education.
 He will never attend school again.

 1579 Birth of John Fletcher, Shakespeare’s future successor as company playwright

-1580 Birth of Edmund, Shakespeare’s youngest brother
+1580 Birth of Edmund, Shakespeare’s youngest brother and future fellow actor

 The Theatre and the Curtain survive an earthquake that rocks London.